Winger Lab at University of Michigan

 Ben Winger | Principal Investigator

-Ben is an Assistant Professor in the Department of Ecology and Evolutionary Biology and Curator of Birds in the Museum of Zoology at the University of Michigan.
+Ben is a professor in the Department of Ecology and Evolutionary Biology and Curator of Birds in the Museum of Zoology at the University of Michigan.
 He is an evolutionary biologist and ornithologist with broad and diverse interests in avian evolution, ecology and behavior.
 Ben earned his PhD in 2015 from the University of Chicago and his BA in 2007 from Cornell University.

 Contact: wingerb [at] umich.edu